By Ashok Prasad, Founder, Niyyam

 Example:

-- Start with ₹10,000/month
+- Start ₹10,000/month

-- Increase by 10% annually
+- Increase by 10% yearly

-This significantly increases your retirement corpus.
+This significantly boosts your final corpus.

 How Much Should You Invest in SIP Every Month?
 A Beginner’s Guide